matfish2/vue-tables-2/readme.md

 # Templates

 Templates allow you to wrap your cells with vue-compiled HTML.
 Their syntax is similar to that of `render` functions, as it leverages the virtual DOM to bind the templates into the main table template.
-It is recommended to use JSX, which closely resembles HTML, to write the templates.
+It is recommended to use JSX, which closely resembles HTML, to write the templates (To compile jsx you need to install the [vue jsx transform](https://github.com/vuejs/babel-plugin-transform-vue-jsx)).

 E.g.: